UtoECat/miniLuau/README.md

 MiniLuau
 ====

-This repo implements lua script `PACK.lua`, to pack official Luau sources *(compiler & vm only at this point)* into **TWO FILES** : `luau.hpp` and `luau.cpp`, that can be just drag&dropped to your C++ project.
+This repository implements the `PACK.lua` lua script for packing official Luau sources.
+*(only compiler and vm at the moment)* into **TWO FILES**: `luau.hpp` and `luau.cpp`, which you can simply drag and drop into your C++ project.

 # Building

-**Notice : luau.h and luau.c are ALREADY packed in this repo!
-Do packing manually only if you really want to change this process somehow, or to fetch with latest Luau version faster.**
+**Note: luau.h and luau.c are ALREADY AUTOMATICLY packed in this repository!
+Do manual packaging only if you really want to change this process in some way or speed up getting the latest version of Luau.**
- If you want to pack source manually, you need to install Lua 5.4, git.
+ If you want to package sources manually, you need to install Lua 5.4, git.

-At first clone this repo with this command :
+First clone this repository with this command:
 ```sh
  $ git clone --recursive https://github.com/UtoECat/miniLuau
 ```
-Then cd into `luau` submodule directory, and run
+Then cd to the `luau` submodule directory and run
 ```sh
 $ lua5.4 ../PACK.lua
 ```
-You will see errors during building process about not founded `<string.h>` or `<vector>`, that's normal.
+During the build process, you will see errors about `<string.h>` or `<vector>` not found, this is normal.
-At the end you will get your own packed luau sources :)
+At the end you will get your packaged luau sources :)

 # Dependencies